-are complex topics, which is why it is easy to create confusion about their causes and effects.
-If you're like me, you have been hearing about this past week's super-cold weather across much of the country, including references to the "polar vortex," and were wondering if that dramatic moniker is a name the media has anointed to the phenomenon, or if it's a legit thing — and what exactly it all means for the rest of the winter (and coming years).
+Meteorology and climate are complex topics, so it's easy to be confused about certain weather terms.
+You may have heard about the super-cold weather forecast for much of the country next week, including references to the "polar vortex."
+But is that dramatic moniker a name the media made up, or is it a legit thing?
+And what does it mean, if anything, for the rest of the winter (and coming years)?

 According to the National Weather Service (NWS), the polar vortex is a "large area of low pressure and cold air surrounding both of the Earth’s poles.
 It always exists near the poles, but ... strengthens in winter.
 The term 'vortex' refers to the counter-clockwise flow of air that helps keep the colder air near the poles.
 Many times during winter in the Northern Hemisphere, the polar vortex will expand, sending cold air southward with the jet stream."

 The last time the United States felt the chilling impact of the polar vortex was January 2014, when the Midwest saw its coldest weather in nearly 20 years with wind chills as low as 50 degrees below zero; nine people died as a result.
 Several notable colder outbreaks happened in 1977, 1982, 1985 and 1989, the NWS notes.
 So while the polar vortex is not a new phenomenon, the term has gained popularity fairly recently.